Continuing Education Activity

-Type I - IgE mediated immediate reaction
+- Type I - IgE mediated immediate reaction

-Type II - Antibody-mediated cytotoxic reaction (IgG or IgM antibodies)
+- Type II - Antibody-mediated cytotoxic reaction (IgG or IgM antibodies)

-Type III - Immune complex-mediated reaction
+- Type III - Immune complex-mediated reaction

-Type IV - Cell-mediated, delayed hypersensitivity reaction
+- Type IV - Cell-mediated, delayed hypersensitivity reaction

-In type III hypersensitivity reaction, an abnormal immune response is mediated by the formation of antigen-antibody aggregates called "immune complexes."
-They can precipitate in various tissues such as skin, joints, vessels, or glomeruli, and trigger the classical complement pathway.
+In type III hypersensitivity reactions, an abnormal immune response is mediated by the formation of antigen-antibody aggregates called "immune complexes."
+They can precipitate in various tissues such as skin, joints, vessels, or glomeruli and trigger the classical complement pathway.
 Complement activation leads to the recruitment of inflammatory cells (monocytes and neutrophils) that release lysosomal enzymes and free radicals at the site of immune complexes, causing tissue damage.

 The most common diseases involving a type III hypersensitivity reaction are serum sickness, post-streptococcal glomerulonephritis, systemic lupus erythematosus, farmers' lung (hypersensitivity pneumonitis), and rheumatoid arthritis.
-The principle feature that separates type III reactions from other hypersensitivity reactions is that in type III reaction, the antigen-antibody complexes are pre-formed in the circulation before their deposition in tissues.
+The principle feature that separates type III reactions from other hypersensitivity reactions is that in type III reactions, the antigen-antibody complexes are pre-formed in the circulation before their deposition in tissues.

 Stings from insects, ticks, and mosquito bites may cause serum sickness.

 After exposure to antigen, an individual's immune system responds by creating antibodies after 4-10 days.
-The antibody reacts with the antigen, forming immune complexes that circulate and can diffuse into the vascular walls where they may initiate fixation and activation of complement.
+The antibody reacts with the antigen, forming immune complexes that circulate and can diffuse into the vascular walls, where they may initiate fixation and activation of complement.
 These immune complexes, along with complement, produce an influx of polymorphonuclear leukocytes into the site, where tissue damage takes place by the release of proteolytic enzymes.
 The process takes place in three steps:

 2: Immune complex deposition: The pathogenicity of immune complexes is partly dependent on the antigen-antibody ratio.
 When the antibody is in excess, the complexes are insoluble, do not circulate, and are phagocytosed by macrophages in the lymph nodes and spleen.
 However, when the antigen is in excess, the aggregates are smaller.
-They freely filter out of circulation in organs where the blood is transformed into other fluids such as urine and synovial fluid.
+They freely filter out of circulation in organs where the blood is transformed into fluids such as urine and synovial fluid.
 Therefore, immune complexes affect glomeruli and joints.

 The history and physical examination findings of common immune complex-mediated diseases are described below.